 Each exhibit identified below is filed as a part of this annual report.
-Exhibits designated with an "" are filed as an exhibit to this annual report on Form 10-K and exhibits designated with an "" are identified as management contracts or compensatory plans or arrangements.
+Exhibits designated with an "" are filed as an exhibit to this annual report on Form 10-K and exhibits designated with an "" are furnished as an exhibit to this annual report on Form 10-K. Exhibits designated with a "+" are identified as management contracts or compensatory plans or arrangements.
 Exhibits previously filed are incorporated by reference.

-Exhibit Number Exhibit Description 3.1 Certificate of Conversion of Baker Hughes Holdings LLC.
-3.2 Amended Certificate of Formation for Baker Hughes Holdings LLC dated as of April 15, 2020.
-3.3 Amended and Restated Limited Liability Company Agreement of Baker Hughes Holdings LLC dated as of April 15, 2020.
+Exhibit Number Exhibit Description 3.1 Second Amended and Restated Certificate of Incorporation of Baker Hughes Company dated October 17, 2019.
+3.2 Fifth Amended and Restated Bylaws of Baker Hughes Company dated January 25, 2023.
 4.1 Indenture, dated October 28, 2008, between Baker Hughes Incorporated (as predecessor to Baker Hughes Holdings LLC) and The Bank of New York Mellon Trust Company, N.A., as trustee.
-4.2 Second Supplemental Indenture, dated July 3, 2017, to the Indenture dated as of October 28, 2008, among Baker Hughes Holdings LLC, Baker Hughes Co-Obligor, Inc. and The Bank of New York Mellon Trust Company, N.A., as trustee.
-4.3 Third Supplemental Indenture, dated December 11, 2017, to the Indenture dated as of October 28, 2008, among Baker Hughes Holdings LLC, Baker Hughes Co-Obligor, Inc. and The Bank of New York Mellon Trust Company, N.A., as trustee.
-4.4 Fourth Supplemental Indenture, dated November 7, 2019, to the Indenture dated as of October 28, 2008, among Baker Hughes Holdings LLC, Baker Hughes Co-Obligor, Inc. and the Bank of New York Mellon Trust Company, N.A., as Trustee.
+4.2 Second Supplemental Indenture, dated July 3, 2017, to the Indenture dated as of October 28, 2008, among Baker Hughes Holdings LLC, Baker Hughes Co- Obligor, Inc. and The Bank of New York Mellon Trust Company, N.A., as trustee.
+4.3 Third Supplemental Indenture, dated December 11, 2017, to the Indenture dated as of October 28, 2008, among Baker Hughes Holdings LLC, Baker Hughes Co- Obligor, Inc. and The Bank of New York Mellon Trust Company, N.A., as trustee.
+4.4 Fourth Supplemental Indenture, dated November 7, 2019, to the Indenture dated as of October 28, 2008, among Baker Hughes Holdings LLC, Baker Hughes Co- Obligor, Inc. and the Bank of New York Mellon Trust Company, N.A., as Trustee.
 4.5 Fifth Supplemental Indenture, dated May 1, 2020 to the Indenture dated as of October 28, 2008, among Baker Hughes Holdings LLC, Baker Hughes Co-Obligor, Inc. and The Bank of New York Mellon Trust Company, N.A., as Trustee.
-4.6 Sixth Supplemental Indenture, dated December 9, 2021 to the Indenture dated as of October 28, 2008, among Baker Hughes Holdings LLC, Baker Hughes Co-Obligor, Inc. and The Bank of New York Mellon Trust Company, N.A., as trustee.
+4.6 Sixth Supplemental Indenture, dated December 9, 2021 to the Indenture dated as of October 28, 2008, among Baker Hughes Holdings LLC, Baker Hughes Co- Obligor, Inc. and The Bank of New York Mellon Trust Company, N.A., as trustee.
 4.7 Indenture, dated May 15, 1994, between Western Atlas Inc. and The Bank of New York Mellon, as trustee.
 4.8 First Supplemental Indenture dated July 3, 2017, to the Indenture dated as of May 15, 1994, among Baker Hughes Holdings LLC, Baker Hughes Co-Obligor, Inc. and The Bank of New York Mellon Trust Company, N.A., as trustee.
-4.9 First Supplemental Indenture, dated as of July 3, 2017, to the Indenture dated as of May 15, 1991, among Baker Hughes Holdings LLC, Baker Hughes Co-Obligor, Inc. and The Bank of New York Mellon Trust Company, N.A., as trustee.
-4.10 Description of Securities Registered pursuant to Section 12 of the Securities Exchange Act of 1934.
-10.1 Transaction Agreement, dated as of February 28, 2019, between Baker Hughes Holdings LLC, General Electric Company and GE Aero Power LLC.
-10.2 STDA Side Agreement, dated as of July 31, 2019, between Baker Hughes Holdings LLC and General Electric Company.
+4.9 First Supplemental Indenture, dated as of July 3, 2017, to the Indenture dated as of May 15, 1991, among Baker Hughes Holdings LLC.
+Baker Hughes Co-

+Obligor, Inc. and The Bank of New York Mellon Trust Company, N.A., as trustee.
+Description of Securities Registered pursuant to Section 12 of the Securities Exchange Act of 1934.